Etsy copyright infringement is a finicky thing.

 Adidas filed a lawsuit against Forever21 recently as they used a 3-stripe design in a new range of clothing.
 A fine example of trademark infringement.

 Common Etsy Copyright Issues

-That’s why Etsy encourages users to report stores that are blatantly ripping of clearly trademarked or copyrighted goods.
-Inevitably, some things do slip under the radar.
+That’s why Etsy encourages users to report stores that are blatantly ripping off clearly trademarked or copyrighted goods.
+But inevitably, some things do slip under the radar.

 However, it can get pretty murky when one Etsy seller starts to sell something similar to another Etsy seller, primarily when no copyrights or trademarks exist.
 It’s hard to tell “who had it first.”

 To help clear up this messy situation, one can claim “intellectual property.”
 Without going into the nitty-gritty, this is an elegant way of saying “it was my idea first.”

 Etsy makes it easy to file reports on any of the following:

 - Trademark infringement (on you or a third party)